Reang: Historical population figures

 In 1971 the Reang were the second largest of the scheduled tribes in Tripura.
 There were 64,722 people accounted for in the Reang tribe in Tripura that year.
 In 1961 the Reang had numbered 56,597 and in 1951 they had numbered 8,471.
 According to the 2001 census, there were 165,103 Reang in Tripura and 1,88,220 in 2011.
 In Mizoram the population of Bru is unknown but as per the research topic Insurgency in Mizoram: A study of its Origin, Growth and Dimensions (2008) in the year 1997 around 41000 Reang/Bru were forced to flee Mizoram but as of 2008 as per ‘Baptist Today’ there are 58269 populations of Bru in 80 villages of Mizoram.
 This population consists of 11350 families of Bru.

 Occupation, culture and custom

 The Reangs are primarily an agrarian tribe.
 In the past, they mostly practised the Huk or Jhum cultivation like most other Tripuri tribes.
 However today, most of them have adopted modern agricultural practices.
 Many occupy high posts in the bureaucracy and a few have even started their own businesses.

 Marriage system

-The Reang are an endogamous tribe who have had very little contact with the Bengali or other sub-tribe of Tripura.
-Recently, however inter-tribe marriages and inter-caste wedding have taken place.
-The marriage system is similar to other Tripuri tribe of Tripura.
+The Reang are an endogamous tribal community.
+However, there was no strong objection of marrying someone outside of the community.
+Today inter-tribe marriages and inter-caste weddings have taken place among the Bru/Reang Tribal community.
+The marriage system is similar to other Tripuri tribes of Tripura.
 There is no dowry system, but the bridegroom has to spend a period of two years in the (future) father-in-law's house for before marriage is performed.
-There are two types of marriages;
+The Tripuris' and the Riangs' systems of marriage are fairly comparable.
+The Riangs typically marry in one of two ways.
+They are.